-Although you might not be able to find a pup, choosing to go to a rescue is a great method to give a pet a second possibility.
+Although you might not find a pup, choosing to rescue is an excellent method to give a pet a second possibility.

-Toy Poodles end up in shelters or foster homes for all sort of factors.
+Toy Poodles end up in shelters or foster homes for all sorts of factors.

 Some may have been given up for behavioral issues which an experienced dog owner is best-placed to remedy.

-However others were much enjoyed pets who have actually fallen on hard times, for example due to the fact that their owner has actually passed away or become too ill to take care of them.
+However, others were much-enjoyed pets who have fallen on hard times, for example, because their owner has passed away or become too ill to take care of them.

-Could you be the right individual to provide a 2nd shot at a happy house?
+Could you be the right individual to provide a 2nd shot at a comfortable house?

 Click on this link to take a look at some Toy Poodle rescue centers near you.